Xor-el/QRCodeGenLib4Pascal/README.md

     VCL Framework (Delphi)

-    FMX (Support is currently experimental, to use enable the define "{.$DEFINE Framework_FMX}" in "QRCodeGenLib.inc").
+    FMX (Support is currently experimental, to use, enable the define "{.$DEFINE Framework_FMX}" in "QRCodeGenLib.inc").

 **Installing the Library.**